00011100/spotbot/README.md

 # Old Code Release
 This code was previously a private project that has been scrubbed and released publicly.
-This code is very old, and may no longer work.
+This code is very old, poorly written and may no longer work.

 # Spotbot
 Allow your chat to queue spotify songs.